UBC-CS/cpsc330-2025W2/syllabus.md

 ### TAs

 - Ayanfe Adekanye
+- Hadi Babalou
+- Tanav Singh Bajaj
+- Aryan Ballani
-- Gaurav Bhatt
+- Matthew Buchholz
 - Jun He Cui
+- Niki Duan
+- Atabak Eghbal
-- Felix	Fu
+- Eshed Gal
 - Neo Ghassemi
 - Zoe Harris
-- Zheng He
-- Mishaal	Kazmi
 - Kanwal Mehreen
 - Himanshu Mishra
-- Rubia	Reis Guerra
 - Kimia	Rostin
+- Sneha Sambandam
 - Sohbat Sandhu
 - Joseph Soo
-- Allya	Wellyanto
+- Carlos Vasquez Rios

 ## Registration

 **Waitlists**:

 The general seats available in this class usually fill up very quickly.
 Once the general seats are taken, the only way to register for the course is to sign up for the waiting list.
 For questions about the waiting list policies, see [here](https://www.cs.ubc.ca/students/undergrad/courses/waitlists).
 You should sign up for the waiting list even if it is long; a lot of students tend to drop courses.
-Signing up for the waiting list also makes it more likely that we will open up extra sessions, expand class sizes, or offer additional courses on these topics. **The instructors have no control over the situation and cannot help you bypass the waiting list**.
+Signing up for the waiting list also makes it more likely that we will open up extra sessions, expand class sizes, or offer additional courses on these topics. **The instructors have no control over the situation and cannot help you bypass the waiting list.**

 **Prerequisites**: The official prerequisites can be found [here](https://courses.students.ubc.ca/cs/courseschedule?tname=subj-course&course=330&campuscd=UBC&dept=CPSC&pname=subjarea).
 If you do not meet the prerequisites, see [here](https://www.cs.ubc.ca/students/undergrad/courses-deadlines/prerequisites) and [here](https://www.cs.ubc.ca/students/undergrad/courses-deadlines/rules-about-cpsc-appeals-undergraduate-students).
 We were told that students should not visit the front desk in the CS main office about prerequisite issues, because the folks at the front desk do not have the authority to resolve prerequisite issues.